dotnet/csharpstandard/standard/expressions.md

 E is T ?
 (T)(E) : (T)null
 ```

 except that `E` is only evaluated once.
-The compiler can be expected to optimize `E as T` to perform at most one runtime type check as opposed to the two runtime type checks implied by the expansion above.
+A compiler can be expected to optimize `E as T` to perform at most one runtime type check as opposed to the two runtime type checks implied by the expansion above.

 If the compile-time type of `E` is `dynamic`, unlike the cast operator the `as` operator is not dynamically bound ([§12.3.3](expressions.md#1233-dynamic-binding)).
 Therefore the expansion in this case is: